leventogut/CV/CV.md

 #### Blog posts

 I also wear a Technical Writer or Content Creator hat on occasion.
-I have written blog posts about Kubernetes and its ecosystem, Linux, web-servers and so on.
+I have written blog posts about Kubernetes and its ecosystem, Linux, web-servers and other topics.

 <details open>